MC Hammer: New venture with Oaktown/Giant Records (1992–1993)

 In 1992, after a four-year hiatus, Doug E. Fresh signed with Hammer's label, Bust It Records and issued one album, Doin' What I Gotta Do, which (despite some minor acclaim for his single "Bustin' Out (On Funk)" which sampled the Rick James 1979 single "Bustin' Out") was a commercial failure.
 Prior to Hammer's next album, The Funky Headhunter, rumors from critics and fans began claiming Hammer had quit the music/entertainment business or had suffered a financial downfall (since a couple of years were passing between his two records), which Hammer denied.
 Hammer claimed rumors falsely heralded his downfall were most likely a result of the fact he turned over his "trimmed-down" Bust It Records to his brother and manager Louis Burrell Jr., and his horse racing interests to his brother Chris and their father, Louis Burrell Sr.

-During his hiatus between albums, Hammer consequently signed a multi-million dollar deal with a new record company.
+During his hiatus between albums, Hammer consequently signed a multi-million-dollar deal with a new record company.
 He said there were a lot of bidders, but "not too many of them could afford Hammer".
 Therefore, Hammer parted ways with Felton Pilate (who had previously worked with the successful vocal group Con Funk Shun) and switched record labels to Giant Records, taking his Oaktown label with him.
 Hammer was eventually sued by Pilate.
-Additionally, Hammer launched a new enterprise, called Roll Wit It Entertainment & Sports Management, with clients such as Evander Holyfield, Deion Sanders and Reggie Brooks.
+Hammer also launched a new enterprise, called Roll Wit It Entertainment & Sports Management, with clients such as Evander Holyfield, Deion Sanders and Reggie Brooks.
 In 1993, his production company released the hit rap song "Gangsta Lean" by DRS (from their debut album Gangsta Lean).